Full programme by day

 2. Catherine Hall (co-chair), University of Sussex, UK - Differences in neurovascular coupling between the hippocampus and neocortex may underlie susceptibility to degeneration

-3. David Attwell, University College London, UK - Control of cerebral blood flow by pericytes in stroke and Alzheimer's disease
+3. David Attwell, University College London, UK - Capillary pericytes reduce cerebral blood flow in Alzheimer's disease and Covid-19

-4. Joshua Shrouder, Ludwig Maximilian University of Munich, Germany - Cortical pericytes are more resistant to experimental stroke than neurons and start proliferating after reperfusion
+4. Joshua Shrouder, Ludwig Maximilian University of Munich, Germany - Mapping pericyte cell fate after cerebral ischemia

 Neural Circuits for Pain